hashicorp/terraform/website/docs/cli/commands/plan.html.md

 intended for changing the remote system to match with changes you've made to your configuration.

-Terraform has one alternative planning mode, which creates a plan with a different intended outcome:
+Terraform has two alternative planning modes, each of which creates a plan with a different intended outcome:

 * **Destroy mode:** creates a plan whose goal is to destroy all remote objects